Miltos-90/Toxic_Comment_Classification/README.md

 Xt = vec.textsToSequences(Xt)
 ```

 The last preprocessing step needed is to prepare the matrix with the word embeddings that will be used on the embedding layer of the network.
-The matrix contains pretrained Glove embeddings will be used with an embedding dimension of 300:
+The matrix contains the pretrained embeddings that will be used, with an embedding dimension of 300:

 ```python